Shall-We-Dance/CV2/_pages/about.md

 ======
 Born and raised in Chengdu, Hongjiang received his bachelor's degree with honors from Nankai in 2023.
 He was a visiting scholar at UCSF and a research assistant at Tsinghua.

-Hongjiang has been trained in both wet and dry labs.
-His research interests now mainly lie in genomics (functional, computational) and epigenomics.
+His research interests now mainly lie in functional & computational genomics, as well as neurological disorders.

 Education
 ------